Outpatient Drug & Alcohol Treatment

 • Intensive outpatient programs (IOP).

 At River Oaks, we also offer a virtual community IOP program.
-Sessions are held online Monday through Friday from 5 p.m.–8 p.m.
+Sessions are held online Monday, Tuesday, and Wednesday from 5 p.m.–8 p.m.
 To learn more about telehealth and other evidence-based outpatient treatment options provided at our facility, call us at .

 As a part of our outpatient treatment programs, we organize regular offsite outings.
 These offsite activities cultivate a supportive, sober community outside of the treatment facility and provide enjoyment for those participating in our addiction treatment programs.